-- Full-time Ed.M. and C.A.S. candidates must register for a minimum of 12 credits and a maximum of 20 credits per semester and a maximum of 40 credits for the academic year (excluding the summer How People Learn course).
-In 2021, January Term courses will not count toward the spring 2021 credit maximum.
-Students are expected to meet all academic and financial degree requirements within one academic year (two semesters) and may take up to three years if circumstances require a leave of absence or a transition to part-time study.
-Full time tuition is assessed.
-Exceptions may be granted for those who are approved to take a semester-long leave of absence or other rare circumstances. - Ed.D. candidates are expected to be enrolled full time and complete all coursework (minimum 16 courses/64 credits), qualifying paper, and dissertation requirements within the seven-year program limit. - Full-time tuition is assessed in Years 1 and 2, reduced tuition (50% of full rate) is assessed in Year 3, and an advanced doctoral fee (10% of full rate) is assessed each following semester until completion of degree.
-Ed.D. students paying the Advanced Doctoral Fee are entitled to all the privileges of registered HGSE students. - Ph.D. candidates are expected to be enrolled full time at the Harvard Graduate School of Arts and Sciences (GSAS) and to complete all coursework (minimum 16 courses/64 credits), comprehensive examinations (written and oral), and dissertation requirements within the sevenyear program limit.
-Please visit the GSAS Student Handbook for information on tuition assessment. - Ed.L.D. candidates are expected to be enrolled full time and follow the standard guidelines of: one year of core coursework; one year of additional coursework, including the L-200 course series and elective courses drawn from across the University, to complete at least 32 credits; one year of full-time residency and Capstone work, including the L-300 course series. - Full-time tuition is assessed in Years 1 and 2, and reduced tuition (50% of full rate) is assessed in Year 3.
+- Full-time students are expected to meet all academic and financial degree requirements within one academic year (two semesters) and may take up to three years if circumstances require a leave of absence or a transition to part-time study.
+Full-time tuition is assessed.
+Exceptions may be granted for those who are approved to take a semester-long leave of absence or other extenuating circumstances. - Ed.D. candidates are expected to be enrolled full time and complete all coursework (minimum 64 credits), qualifying paper, and dissertation requirements within the seven-year program limit. - Full-time tuition is assessed in Years 1 and 2, reduced tuition (50% of full rate) is assessed in Year and an advanced doctoral fee (10% of full rate) is assessed each following semester until degree completion.
+Ed.D. students paying the Advanced Doctoral Fee are entitled to all the privileges of registered HGSE students. - Ph.D. candidates are expected to be enrolled full time at the Harvard Graduate School of Arts and Sciences (GSAS) and to complete all coursework (minimum 64 credits), comprehensive examinations (written and oral), and dissertation requirements within the seven-year program limit.
+Please visit the GSAS Student Handbook for information on tuition assessment. - Ed.L.D. candidates are expected to be enrolled full time and follow the standard guidelines of: one year of core coursework; one year of additional coursework, including the L-200 course series and elective courses drawn from across the University, to complete at least 32 credits; and a required ten-month leadership development residency with a Capstone project, including the L-300 course series. - Full-time tuition is assessed in Years 1 and 2, and reduced tuition (50% of full rate) is assessed in Year 3.
 Students enrolled in the Ed.L.D.
 Program beyond the stated program duration limit (three years/six semesters) will be assessed a Facilities Fee of \$250 for each additional semester in which they are enrolled.